Art Central returns to Hong Kong this March: Here’s everything you need to know

 Johannesburg-based gallery Guns & Rain will offer an exploration of Africa’s collective and personal histories by mixed-media artist Tuli Mekondjo; alongside an immersive installation by Bev Butkow.

-Let’s not forget Contemporary by Angela Li, a mainstay Hong Kong gallery and a Lifestyle Asia favourite, which will present the works of Hong Kong and Mainland Chinese artists such as LSA-alum Chan Wai Lap.
+Let’s not forget Contemporary by Angela Li, a mainstay Hong Kong gallery and a Lifestyle Asia favourite, which will present the works of Hong Kong and Mainland Chinese artists such as Cami Hui.

 Artist highlights